Skip to content

 Bitte /code erneut runterladen und nochmal probieren.

-Sorry für den Zusatzaufwand - Anfängerfehler meinerseits 😕
+Sorry für den Zusatzaufwand - Anfängerfehler meinerseits :confused:

 @ruebenschuss Noch ein Hinweis zur Testumgebung: ich habe alles zunächst in Windows in einer Python 3.7 Umgebung umgesetzt und erst dann den Übergang zu einem Linux in Docker gemacht.